Fugitive From Justice Writ Prevented Extradition

 Deferred adjudication and Continued on Probation

-Client was arrested after a traffic stop revealed he was carrying a massive amount of illegal drugs in his vehicle.
-The veteran prosecutor who was handling the case observed that it was the most drugs he had ever seen on one person.
-Further, only two days before his arrest the client had begun a probation on an assault charge from the same felony court.
-One of his new charges was a state jail felony but the two others were each first degree felonies with a range of punishment of up to 99 years in prison.
+Client facing 5 to 99 years on two first degree felonies and one state jail felony.
+He had been arrested after a traffic stop revealed he was carrying a massive amount of illegal drugs in his vehicle.
+When we say massive, the veteran prosecutor commented it was the most drugs he had ever seen on one person.
+What’s worse, the client had just started probation on an assault charge from the same felony court only two days earlier.
+He had barely left the courthouse before picking up some three huge new cases.
 The client’s bonds were set at $100,000.00 on each of his three cases.
-The family was unable to make the high bonds.
-We moved quickly to have each of his bonds reduced to a maximum of $5000.00 the very next day.
+The family was unable to make the high bonds and we moved quickly to have each of his bonds reduced to a maximum of $5000.00 the very next day.
 The State then filed a motion to revoke his probation and issued a warrant.
-We had the probation he had barely begun changed from a felony to a misdemeanor to reflect the intent of the original plea and asked the judge to agree to a misdemeanor level bond.
-We then bonded our client on the new warrant and began to work his cases.
+We then had his probation changed from a felony to a misdemeanor to reflect the intent of the original plea.
+That allowed us to request a misdemeanor level bond.
+We then bonded our client on the new warrant and began to work all of his cases.
+We counseled our client on the many things he could begin doing to make a good impression on those who were deciding his fate.
+To his credit, he stayed out of trouble, changed his surroundings and began working a legitimate job.
+He always showed up for court well dressed.
 After many months we were able to get the state to agree to continue our client on probation and offer an 8 year deferred adjudication on the two first degree charges and a 5 year deferred on the State Jail Felony.
 If the client complies with all terms of his probation we can petition the court for early discharge after a couple of years and the case will be dismissed.

 Theft $1,500 – $20,000